Aberfeldy, Perth and Kinross: Sport

+Culture

 Aberfeldy does not have a theatre or a music hall.
 However it does have two community venues, used regularly for music and drama, Aberfeldy Town Hall and the Locus Centre.
 These are managed by Locus Breadalbane, a community charity.
 The nearest venues are the Pitlochry Festival Theatre, the Perth Theatre or the Perth Concert Hall.
 The new Community School has an auditorium.

-The Birks Cinema, built in the very heart of the town in 1939 in a late Art Deco style, closed in the early 1980s for lack of business.
+The Birks Cinema, built in 1939 in a late Art Deco style, closed in the early 1980s for lack of business.
 It then turned into an amusement hall, for which purpose the entire interior was demolished.
 The amusement hall closed in 2004 and the building stood as an empty shell for several years.
 In 2009 it was bought by the "Friends of the Birks" with a grant from the Scottish Government's Town Centre Regeneration Fund with plans to refurbish and reopen as a new 92-seat cinema and café-bar.
 The Friends are now a formal company limited by guarantee and registered as a charity.
 In spring 2011, the Birks project was awarded £658,520 by the Scotland Rural Development Programme - half the sum needed to carry out the building work.
 Match funding for the SRDP grant has now been raised - notably through a Big Lottery grant of £539,950 announced on 9 February 2012.
 Building work began in April 2012 and opened in Spring 2013.
 The patron of the project is the actor Alan Cumming, who was born in the town.

 Aberfeldy is the location of the poem "The Birks of Aberfeldy" by Robert Burns:

 In 2001, the author J.K.
 Rowling purchased the nearby 19th-century Killiechassie House, on the banks of the River Tay.